New Dell exec’s big job: upgrade diversity at world’s largest private tech firm

 Related: This is what it’s like to sue your employer for discrimination

-Dell says Reaves will build upon the work of chief customer officer Karen Quinto, who previously handled diversity issues; however, another employee, Marie Moynihan, is listed on LinkedIn as previously serving as Dell’s chief diversity officer before moving on to lead the company’s global talent acquisition team.
-Reaves “is setting the strategy” for the company’s diversity efforts, a spokesperson said, “partnering with other leaders at the company engaged with our diversity & inclusions efforts,” including:
+Dell says Reaves will build upon the work of chief customer officer Karen Quintos, who previously handled diversity issues; however, another employee, Marie Moynihan, is listed on LinkedIn as previously serving as Dell’s chief diversity officer before moving on to lead the company’s global talent acquisition team.
+Reaves will be reporting to Quintos.
+According to Dell, he “is setting the strategy” for the company’s diversity efforts, a spokesperson said, “partnering with other leaders at the company engaged with our diversity & inclusions efforts,” including:

 - a “34,000 strong Employee Resource Group (ERG) community and our program to engage leaders in candid conversations about the role of gender and diversity in the workplace.”

-Note: Correction: an earlier version of this post misspelled Karen Quintos’ name.
-We apologize for the error.
-CGW